-During this period Congress also rejected attempts to weaken enforcement by means of new legislation, as in the case for the Robinson-Patman Act.
-Approved in 1936, the Act aimed to “protecting small business firms from competitive displacement by mass distributors at a time of general economic distress”.
+During this period Congress also rejected attempts to weaken enforcement through new legislation, as in the case for the Robinson-Patman Act.
+Approved in 1936, the Act aimed to “[protect] small business firms from competitive displacement by mass distributors at a time of general economic distress”.
 Its repeal or substantial overhaul has been recommended at least four times, in 1955, 1969, 1977, and 2005.
 In spite of all these attempts, the Robinson-Patman Act is still on the books.
 Interestingly, it is not enforced: public litigation fell from a peak of 758 cease-and-desist orders between 1960-1972 to all but zero in modern times.
-This seems to be an example of experts overruling the political will expressed by elected representatives, resulting in disappearing enforcement.
+This seems to be an example of experts overruling the political will expressed by elected representatives, resulting in diminished enforcement.

 Finally, while the focus of this paper is federal antitrust enforcement, we should comment on state law.
 In the wake of the Illinois Brick decision, numerous state legislatures enacted so-called Illinois Brick repealer statutes, which created state law causes of action for the indirect purchasers whose claims were barred under the Supreme Court decision.
 Otherwise, state courts tend to interpret longstanding antitrust statutes consistently with the interpretations of federal laws by federal courts.
 As a practical matter, this means that a state pattern of greater legislative but weaker judicial support for antitrust enforcement mirrors federal experience.
 However, a more detailed analysis of state antitrust enforcement is beyond the scope of this paper.